markxroberts/risco-mqtt-local/README.md

 ## Usage

 First, create the `config.json` file.
+Only the first part of the file with system settings is mandatory.
+It's not necessary to describe all of the zones/partitions/sensors as these can be customized from the Home Assistant front end.

 ### Using Node